PoojaSri-30/Car-Showroom-Management-System/README.md

 # Car Showroom Management System
-#This is a Java program that runs from the command line and helps manage the day-to-day activities of a car showroom.
-#It allows users to perform several important tasks, such as keeping track of the cars available, managing customer information, and handling the sale of cars.

-#Features
+**Car Showroom Management System** is a Java-based command-line application designed to manage the daily operations of a car showroom.
+It helps showroom staff efficiently handle cars, customers, and sales transactions while providing useful reports for decision-making.

+## Features

+### Car Management
-#Car Management: You can add new cars to the showroom, view the list of cars, update details of existing cars, and remove cars that are no longer available.
+- Add new cars to the showroom inventory.
+- View the list of available cars.
+- Update details of existing cars.
+- Remove cars that are no longer available.

+### Customer Management
-#Customer Management: You can add new customers to the system and keep a record of their information.
+- Add new customers and maintain their information.

-#Sales Transactions: The system lets you record when a car is sold to a customer and track all sales made.

-#Reporting: You can create reports to see the history of sales and what cars are currently in stock.
+- Track customer details for sales and follow-ups.

+### Sales Transactions
+- Record the sale of cars to customers.
+- Maintain a history of all sales transactions.

+### Reporting
+- Generate reports to view current stock.
+- Track sales history for analysis and business decisions.

-#Technologies Used
+## Technologies Used
-#Core Java: The entire application is built using Java programming language.
+- **Java** – Core Java programming language.

-#Object-Oriented Programming (OOP): The program is organized using OOP concepts, with separate classes for Car, Customer, Sale, and Showroom.
+- **Object-Oriented Programming (OOP)** – Structured using OOP concepts with separate classes for `Car`, `Customer`, `Sale`, and `Showroom` for maintainability and scalability.

-#This helps make the code easier to manage and expand in the future.
+## Benefits
+- Streamlines car showroom operations.
+- Provides clear records of inventory, customers, and sales.
+- Easy to extend and maintain due to modular OOP design.